Bruce Peninsula National Park in Ontario

 2 Minute Read

-From red sand beaches to the polar bear capital of the world, the nation's diverse landscape will leave you in awe.
+From red sand beaches to the world's polar bear capital, the nation's diverse landscape will leave you in awe.
 To help fuel your wanderlust, and inspire your next vacation, here are five Canadian locations to discover.

 Mother and cubs polar bear

-The remote northern town on the shores of Hudson Bay is only accessible only by plane or train but is worth the trip for the once-in-a-lifetime chance to see polar bears.
+The remote northern town on the shores of Hudson Bay is only accessible by plane or train, but it is worth the trip for the once-in-a-lifetime chance to see polar bears.

 Gros Morne National Park, Newfoundland